wellesley-cs230/wellesley-cs230.github.io/overview.md

 # Course Requirements

+**Course Etiquette.** Following the [CS department guidelines](https://docs.google.com/document/d/1c8f8XsU1PlKnTT5wvnbDX_vFG16-JbYGjQb_M0G2Lko/edit?usp=sharing), which are designed to create a positive and productive learning environment.
+These guidelines emphasize respect, integrity, inclusivity, and transparency, ensuring that our department prepares students to lead in a world shaped by computation and data.
+For a detailed description of these principles and guidelines on attendance, timeliness, respect for others, exam policies, and how to share your thoughts with us, please refer to the [Computer Science Department Guidelines](https://docs.google.com/document/d/1c8f8XsU1PlKnTT5wvnbDX_vFG16-JbYGjQb_M0G2Lko/edit?usp=sharing).

 **Lectures.** There are two 75-minute lectures each week that will introduce the main content of the course.

 **Labs.** Every student is required to complete and submit the weekly lab practice.
 Lab work will include exercises to review and reinforce the lecture material and to develop general programming, testing and debugging skills.
 The labs will also provide further opportunity to ask questions about course material.
 In labs you will be working with a partner.
 Labs are not a race to the finish, but are your opportunity to practice and explore the material together with your partner.
 A successful lab is one where both partners are on the same page about their solution for the tasks, they are communicating honestly and continuously, and are willing to ask for and offer help to one another.